 If you’re planning a fall trip to Europe, you’ll be required to pay a fee to enter nations in the Schengen Zone.
-Starting in November 2023, travellers from Canada, the United States and 57 other visa exempt nations must register on the and pay a €7 fee before visiting the European Union, and nations of Iceland, Lichtenstein, Norway and Switzerland.
+Starting in November 2023, travellers from Canada, the United States and 57 other visa exempt nations must register on the European Travel and Information Authorization system and pay a €7 fee before visiting the European Union, and nations of Iceland, Lichtenstein, Norway and Switzerland.
 ETIAS had originally been scheduled for a late 2022 roll out.

 Fortunately, the ETIAS process doesn’t require as much time as obtaining a visa – it takes about 20 minutes to complete – and it isn’t as expensive.
 Similar to Canada’s Electronic Travel Authorization, ETIAS is a border protection measure.
 Most travellers will receive ETIAS approval within minutes of registration and confirmation will be emailed.
 There’s a small chance that approval could take up to 30 days.
 If denied approval, applicants may submit an appeal, a memo issued by the EU says.
 Additionally, your passport must be valid for at least three months from the date of your planned arrival in Europe before logging onto ETIAS.

 There are a couple important details to keep in mind before logging onto ETIAS:

 - Currently, Canadians and third-party nationals can’t stay in the EU for more than 90 days within every 180-day period: The rule will still apply under ETIAS.
 But the authorization is valid for an unlimited number of entries over three years.